FAQ for Arecibo Observatory Proposals

 We had a very small number of astronomy proposals that were already not required to propose annually as they were commensal projects or ASAC had previously decided it was not necessary to review fully every year.
 These have been grandparented in as “continuing” projects, but for the first couple of application rounds after the change (September 2016 and March 2017) everyone who would have had to submit a proposal under the old rules will still have to submit a proposal.
 ASAC will then assign “continuing” status when it reviews these proposals, thus ensuring the decision is made by a committee with external members rather than just by Arecibo staff.

-If you have any questions not answered here or in the other documents, please contact me (Robert Minchin) at firstname.lastname@example.org.
+If you have any questions not answered here or in the other documents, please contact Christiano Brum at email@example.com.